captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 ---
 We tell nice story.
 ---
-To be more better for Piccolo Yosef.
+For to be better for Piccolo Yosef.
 ---
 ## DAVIDE:
 And piccola Valeria.
 ---
 ## PAOLA:
 Sì.
+---
-For to make hundred babies.
+And for to make hundred babies.
 ---
 ## DAVIDE:
 Sì.